Give your simulator superpowers

 }

-The fetchImages method is defined as async throwing, which means that it’s performing a failable asynchronous job.
-The method would return a collection of images if everything went well or throws an error if something went wrong.
+The fetchImages method is defined as async throwing, which means that it performs a failable asynchronous job.
+If everything goes well, the method returns a collection of images or throws an error.

 How async replaces closure completion callbacks

-Async methods replace the often seen closure completion callbacks.
+Async methods replace the often-seen closure completion callbacks.
 Completion callbacks were common in Swift to return from an asynchronous task, often combined with a Result type parameter.
-The above method would have been written as followed:
+The above method would have been written as follows:

 func fetchImages(completion: (Result<[UIImage], Error>) -> Void) {